NxPKG/khulnasoft-docs/content/r2/_index.md

 layout: overview
 weight: 1
 meta:
-  title: Cloudflare R2
+  title: Khulnasoft R2
 ---

-# Cloudflare R2
+# Khulnasoft R2

-Cloudflare R2 Storage allows developers to store large amounts of unstructured data without the costly egress bandwidth fees associated with typical cloud storage services.
+Khulnasoft R2 Storage allows developers to store large amounts of unstructured data without the costly egress bandwidth fees associated with typical cloud storage services.

 You can use R2 for multiple scenarios, including but not limited to: